LAC-Tech/todostack/README.md

 - `s`: Swap the top two items on the stack (requires at least 2 items).

-- `.`: Print all items on the stack, from bottom to top.
+- `.`: Print all items on the stack, from top to bottom.

 - `q`: Quit the program